We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 This policy will be regularly reviewed to ensure that it meets legal requirements, relevant guidance published by the IDPC and industry standards.

-CCTV systems are installed (both internally and externally) on the Restaurant premises for the purpose of enhancing security of the building and its associated equipment as well as creating a mindfulness among the Data Subjects, at any one time, that a surveillance security system is in operation within and/or in the external environs of the premises during both the daylight and night hours each day.
-CCTV surveillance at the Company Restaurants is intended for the purposes of:
+CCTV systems are installed (both internally and externally) on the Restaurant premises as well as at our Offices for the purpose of enhancing security of the building and its associated equipment as well as creating a mindfulness among the Data Subjects, at any one time, that a surveillance security system is in operation within and/or in the external environs of the premises during both the daylight and night hours each day.
+CCTV surveillance at the Company Restaurants and Offices are intended for the purposes of:

 3.1.
 Preventing crime and protecting buildings and assets from damage, disruption, vandalism and other crime;

-3.2. managing the complaints from customers and incidents at the Restaurants; and
+3.2. managing the complaints from individuals and incidents at the Restaurants and Offices; and

 3.3. to assist in the defence of any possible litigation.